martkist/freech-html/README.md

     git checkout master

-Follow `@letstwist` in twister to be aware of recent changes.
-In case of getting of twister-html related buzz from it:
+Follow `@letsfreech` in freech to be aware of recent changes.
+In case of getting of freech-html related buzz from it:

     git pull